I've previously written about what a Promotion Plan is, and why it's SO essential for all businesses to always have a current Promotion Plan.

 Focusing on solving problems your customers have

 If you focus on serving your customers, by solving their problems, then it shifts the emphasis of YOU and what you’re trying to create.
-They’ll be grateful to you for helping them.
-The selling part happens organically and with less force.
-It will help your mindset when it comes to promoting what you’re offering.

 Be systematic with your promotion